mapbox/mapbox-unity-sdk/Documentation~/CameraSystem.md

 ## Input System Support

-The cameras work with both Unity's legacy Input Manager and the new Input System package.
-The active path is selected at compile time:
+The cameras work with both Unity's legacy Input Manager and the new Input System package. `com.unity.inputsystem` is a hard dependency of the SDK (UPM installs it automatically), but the active code path is selected by Player Settings, not by package presence:

-- **Default (no Input System package installed)** — uses the legacy `UnityEngine.Input` API.
-No action needed.
+- **Active Input Handling = "Input Manager (Old)" (default)** — uses the legacy `UnityEngine.Input` API.
+No action needed, and this is unchanged by the package being installed.
-- **With `com.unity.inputsystem` installed** — the example asmdef declares a `versionDefines` entry that automatically defines `MAPBOX_NEW_INPUT_SYSTEM`.
-The new-input branch activates and reads pointer state via `Mouse.current` / `Touch.activeTouches`.
+- **Active Input Handling = "Input System Package (New)" or "Both"** — Unity defines the built-in `ENABLE_INPUT_SYSTEM` symbol, which activates the new-input branch.
+Pointer state is read via `Mouse.current` / `Touch.activeTouches`.

-The Input System package is *not* a hard dependency of the SDK — projects that don't install it keep the legacy path with no extra setup.
-Projects that set **Active Input Handling** to "Input System Package (New)" only must install the package; otherwise `UnityEngine.Input` is unavailable at runtime.
+Installing `com.unity.inputsystem` alone does not change which path runs — only flipping Active Input Handling does.
+See the [CHANGELOG](../CHANGELOG.md#v311) for why the SDK moved from a soft dependency gated on package presence to this model.

 ---